isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 If rent had already been paid, the rental waivers should be applied to the next immediate month(s) of rent.
 In other words, the tenant will not need to pay rent for the next immediate month(s).
 If this is not possible, tenants may obtain a refund from their landlords.

 Where a property (with an eligible end-tenant occupier) has been sublet, the lessor (i.e. intermediary landlord) will receive rental waivers as well, regardless of whether they themselves meet the eligibility criteria, and is in turn obliged to provide the necessary rental waivers to its tenant.

-<u>Application to IRAS</u>

-It was earlier announced that some qualifying property owners may not receive a notice of cash grant for various reasons, such as property owners whose properties are only partially let out, or whose properties are let out to both SME and non-SME tenant-occupiers under a single property tax account.
-Eligible tenant-occupiers, or property owners with eligible tenant-occupiers who did not receive a notice of cash grant should have submitted an application to IRAS by 21 October 2020.
-The deadline to submit an application has since passed and applications will no longer be accepted.

-<u>Tenant’s eligibility for rental relief</u>

-Under the Act, upon written request from their property owner or intermediary landlord(s), tenant-occupiers are required to share relevant information within five working days after the date on which the tenant-occupier receives the written request, to prove their eligibility for the Rental Relief and/or Additional Rental Relief.
-This may include the provision of financial statements for the relevant period, or a statutory declaration from the tenant-occupier stating that they meet the criteria for the rental waivers.

 ##### <a name="assess">Rental Relief Assessors<a href="#refd" title="Return to top">↩</a> #####